Supreme Court’s Power To Directly Grant Divorce

 Case Description

-In 2015, the Supreme Court granted them a divorce using its powers under Article 142.
-The Court however observed that there were many similar petitions pending before it.
-So, while the dicorce was granted the case was kept pending to decide the following issues:
+In 2015, the SC granted them a divorce under Article 142.
+However, the Bench observed there were many similar petitions pending before it.
+So, while the divorce was granted the case was kept pending to decide all the other cases.
+The SC had to answer the following questions:

-1. What rules should the Court follow under Article 142 to dissolve a marriage between the consenting parties without referring them to the Family Court.
+2. If yes, what rules should the Court follow to dissolve a marriage between the consenting parties without referring them to Family Court?

-The Court appointed Senior Advocates Giri, Indira Jaisingh, Dushyant Dave and Meenakshi Arora as amicus curiae to assist the Court in deciding what issues to address.
-In June, 2016, a two-udge bench of the Supreme Court referred the case to a Constitution Bench.
+The Court appointed Sr. Advs.
+V. Giri, Indira Jaisingh, Dushyant Dave and Meenakshi Arora as amicus curiae to assist the Court in deciding what issues to address.
+In June 2016, a 2-judge bench of the Supreme Court referred the case to a Constitution Bench.
 However, the case was not heard till September, 2022.

 The case was listed before a Constitution Bench led by Justice Sanjay Kishan Kaul on September 20th, 2022.
-During the hearing, the Court noted that it will also have to decide on how Article 142 could be used to dissolve a marriage when one of the parties does not consent to a divorce.
+During the hearings, the Court noted that it would also decide how Art.
+142 could be used to dissolve a marriage when one of the parties does not consent to a divorce.

-The Constitution Bench, also comprises Justices Sanjiv Khanna, A.S.
-Oka, Vikram Nath and J.K.
-Maheshwari.
-They began hearing the case on September 28th, 2022.
+The Constitution Bench, began hearing the case on September 28th, 2022.